Independently Verified

 Proof that teams are unnecessary

 The value of being first is not in staying first.
-It is in proving the category exists.
+It is in proving the category exists, making the benchmark falsifiable, and forcing better ways of judging AI-era achievement.

 Honest Boundaries